Gal-E/ID1545/docs/README.md

 interactions embedded on the wheelchair."</h5>
     <br><br>

-  We began our design process by creating an overview of our initial associations and the potential sensors and actuators that we could come up with.
+  We started our design process by creating an overview of our initial associations and the potential sensors and actuators that we could come up with.
 We used this overview to gather potential applications and map our primary associations.
 This session helped us form several ideas for a connected wheelchair:
   </div><br><br>

   <div class="brainstorm_idea">
   <h4>Being Superheros</h4>
   <br>
-  A bit of research taught us that while using a wheelchair, things are often out of reach or missplaced.
-Some things might be too high for a wheel chair user, for example, a mirror in the bathroom or the heater button.
+  Research has shown that while using a wheelchair, items are often out of reach or misplaced.
+Some might be placed too high for a wheel chair user, like for example a mirror in the bathroom, or the heater button.
   <br><br>
-  Thinking of smart houses, we envisioned a house where objects move to adjust themselves to a wheelchair user.
-The door can open automaticly, the mirror could change it's angel to the right position and the heating could turn on.
+  With the growing interest in building smart houses, we envisioned a house where objects could move to adjust themselves to the wheelchair user.
+Examples hereof could be doors that open automaticly, a mirror that could change it's angle to the right position and the heating could turn on.
   <br><br>
 <b>System:</b> Chair > Object in Physical world (an App interface to control preferences)<br>
 <b>Optional Sensors:</b> Movement, Voice control, GPS, Touch, Gyroscope <br>